-Why more Eta Aquarid meteors in Southern Hemisphere? | EarthSky.org
+Why more Eta Aquariid meteors in Southern Hemisphere? | EarthSky.org

 Everything you need to know: Eta Aquarid meteor shower

-Bottom line: Everyone around the globe can enjoy the Eta Aquarid meteor shower in early May.
+Bottom line: Everyone around the globe can enjoy the Eta Aquariid meteor shower in early May.
 Best for the Southern Hemisphere!
-Peak in 2017 is on the mornings of May 5 and 6.
+Peak in 2019 is on or near the morning of May 5.

 Read more: EarthSky’s annual meteor shower guide